SmartCheck FAQs and HowTos: General

 How do I contact support when I think I found a bug in the software?

-When you have a problem with the SmartCheck and think that this might be a bug in the software, then we highly appreciate you to report this to us, so we can investigate and improve the SmartCheck firmware.
+When you have a problem with the SmartCheck device and think that this might be a bug in the software, then we highly appreciate you to report this to us, so we can investigate and improve the SmartCheck firmware.
 On the top of this page, you find the link to our technical support.

 When you contact us, it really helps us when you provide the following information, depending on the use case: